-Upon hiring, faculty members are notified whether or not he/she is eligible for continuing contract status subject to conditions of college policy and procedure.
+Upon hiring, faculty members are notified whether o he or she is eligible for continuing contract status subject to conditions of College policy and procedure.

-- 1. Faculty positions filled as a result of a competitive hiring process may be eligible for continuing contract. - 2.
-Temporary positions shall not be eligible for continuing contract.
+1. Faculty positions filled as a result of a competitive hiring process may be eligible for continuing contract.

+- 2. Temporary positions shall not be eligible for continuing contract.
 Under the conditions described below, the President may recommend to the Board of Trustees a temporary faculty position for a semester, a year, or up to three years: - a.
 In the case of an emergency situation due to extended illness, death, or unexpected resignation where adjunct faculty members are not available or where no other full-time faculty members teach in the discipline.
 The temporary position will be terminated once the emergency situation is resolved. - b.
-Grant-supported, short-term programs intended to fill a temporary need. - c.
-Other short-term needs, such as completing a teach out plan for a discontinued program or degree - d.
+Grant-supported, short-term programs intended to fill a temporary need. - Other short-term needs, such as completing a teach out plan for a discontinued program or degree - d.
 Other emergency or temporary situations. - 3.
-If a temporary faculty position is needed beyond three years, a new continuing-contract-track position may be created.
+If a temporary faculty position is needed beyond three years, a new continuing-contract-track position may be created upon the recommendation of the VPAA and approval by the President.
 If interested in this position, the employee serving in the temporary position must apply for the continuing-contract-track position in a competitive hiring process.
 The years in the temporary position may be counted toward the probationary five-year time period leading to a continuing contract award at the discretion of the President.